mediamonks/muban/docs/v2/12-guides.md

 ```

-If you are planning on using JSON for all files, it is recommended to remove the `.yml` the template files and add the `json` variant.
+> If you are planning on using JSON for all data files, it is recommended to remove the template file `{name_sc}.yaml` from the page directory: `build-tools/generator-templates/block/` and add a JSON variant: `{name_sc}.json`.

-- `build-tools/generator-templates/block`

 ### Using JavaScript for data files
 If you want dynamic data, add loops or something from the `process.env` you can use JavaScript as the source of your data.